2016 GRAND NATIONAL RUNNERS & ODDS

 The following morning, Friday, at 10am any non-runners must be declared and be replaced by one of the four reserves.
 This is also the point where any horses who were previously allocated weights of less than 10st will have their weight increased to meet requirements.

 Finally this results in the 40 declared horses who will line up for the 2016 Crabbies Grand National.

 The criteria for professional or amateur jockeys wanting to taking part in the race are very specific.
 They must have ridden not less than 15 winners in chases or hurdle races under the Rules of Racing and/or the Rules of the Irish National Hunt Committee and ridden not less than 10 of these winners in chases.

 A champion jockey like A.P.
-McCoy who primarily rides for super owner J.P.
-McManus may have his pick of three or four horses in the race.
-Ruby Walsh is another top jockey who can often choose his ride and odds will tumble on any horses chosen by the pair.
+McCoy who primarily rode horses for super owner J.P.
+McManus had his pick of horses in the race before he retired.
+Ruby Walsh and Barry Geraghty are other top jockeys who can often choose their rides and odds will tumble on any horses chosen by the pair.

 Amateur jockeys are now a rarity in the Grand National compared with races early days.
 Sam Whaley-Cohen is probably the most famous amateur rider in recent years and he enjoys a record over the Aintree fences which is the envy of many a professional.

 Other jockeys will usually ride for the yards that retain them or a trainer will engage their services just for this race.
 In recent years a number of high profile jockeys have missed the race due to injuries picked up at the Cheltenham festival which is the last major National Hunt meeting before Aintree.

 Don’t be put off backing a less well known jockey or even one who has never ridden the course before.
 In 2013 jockey Ryan Mania won the race at his first attempt!